Campus Initiatives - Summer Undergraduate Research Assistantship

 In the Teachers-in-Residence program SURAs help to develop supporting resources for K-12 teachers.
 These supporting materials facilitate teachers’ first experiences using the MainePSP’s instructional resources.
 Among other things, the students create documents, modify websites and wikis, research educational resources, work closely with the Next Generation Science Standards aligning activities and lessons, and help develop rubrics.

 With the research faculty and graduate students, SURAs work on a wide variety of research topics including analyzing student pre- and post-test data, student and teacher assessments, and data pertaining to teacher journals, clicker responses, and student proficiency with nature-of-science concepts.
 The SURAs summarize their research findings in Powerpoint slideshows, which they present to the UMaine research community during their final week.

 To read highlights from previous years, click on the links above.
-If you are interested in applying for the 2014 program, please check the above application link in early December.
-The application will be updated at that time.
+If you are interested in applying for the 2014 program, please click on the above application link.